ahrenstein/docker-cryptodip-bot/README.md

 1. Time variables in the bot config
    1. Period of days to average (Default: 7)
    2. Cool down period before buying again (Default: 7)
+   3. Check cycle frequency in minutes (Default: 60)
 2. AWS credentials:
    1. AWS API keys
    2. SNS topic ARN (us-east-1 only for now)
+3. Optionally you can override the bot name

 These settings should be in a configuration file named `config.json` and placed in `./config`.
 Additionally, you can override the volume mount to a new path if you prefer.